Arts and Letters

-Also, Johnson was the recipient of the statewide Mississippi Alliance for Arts Education Exemplary Arts Service Award and serves on the board of directors for MAAE as well as serving on the Community Arts Team for the Any Given Child initiative.
+Also, Johnson was the recipient of the statewide Mississippi Alliance for Arts Education Exemplary Arts Service Award and serves on the board of directors for MAAE and serving on the Community Arts Team for the Any Given Child initiative.

 She graduated from Asbury University in Wilmore, KY, and received her master’s degree from Vanderbilt University.

 Johnson and her husband Joel are the parents of Jenna, Benjamin and K.K.
-The trio comprise the musical group Track 45.
+The trio comprises the musical group Track 45.

 Nomads No More: Stage 2 finds home at MCC

-Stage 2, the theatrical training group for youths 13-19, is now at home at MCC’s McCain Theater stage, said Susie Johnson, MCC director of the Arts & Letters Series, and the founder of Stage 2.
+Stage 2, the theatrical training group for youths 13-19, is now at home at MCC’s McCain Theater stage.
+Stage 2 under the direction of Susie Johnson, MCC director of the Arts & Letters Series and the founder of Stage 2.

-“Coming home to MCC has been a blessing and relief … we’ve been nomads for 10 years,”
+“Coming home to MCC has been a blessing and relief … we’ve been nomads for ten years,”

 said Johnson.
 Temporary home bases numbered at least five while practices were held